 Cooking Indian Food

-There is no time like the present to begin cooking Indian food.
-Amazing flavour, radiant colours and delicious aromas.
-Many people think cooking Indian food is time consuming, difficult and well, where do you begin?
-Lots of spices, dishes, but it’s not as difficult to cook as you might think.
+- Well you lovely budding Indian food enthusiasts; I am here to tell you; despite the stigma it’s not actually that difficult.
 Indian food is among the leading cuisines in the world.
 With every state, city and home having its own recipes for thousands of dishes, you can see how it becomes overwhelming!

 Healthy and Diverse